dragonblocks/dragonblocks-bedrock/README.md

 				$ sudo ./install.sh
 			It will copy the dragonblocks directory to /usr/share/dragonblocks and place a script in /usr/bin/dragonblocks that starts dragonblocks.
-3. Developing
-    Please Refer to the Dragonblocks Wiki on Github